-To define the parameters as custom Citrix policies in Studio and assign them to your delivery group.
+To define the parameters as custom Citrix policies in the Full Configuration interface and assign them to your delivery group.

-In Studio, select Policies in the navigation pane:
+In the Full Configuration interface, select Policies in the navigation pane:

-Select Create Policy in the Actions pane.
+Select Create Policy in the action bar.
 The Create Policy window appears.

 - User Layer Repository Path